© Credit: Werner Schnetzer, Climbing tower in Unterach

 12 metre high climbing tower in Unterach

 The twelve-metre high climbing tower in Unterach offers around 40 routes ranging in difficulty from 3+ to 10, a maximum overhang of 2.5 metres and 14 pulleys, each with 8 fixed express slings.
 Use the climbing tower at your own risk.
-Click here for the dates of the trial climbing.

 More information